flaskr/blockchain-developer-bootcamp-final-project/README.md

 # Blockchain Developer Bootcamp Final Project - NFT Lend
 ## URL of deployed application
 http://faulty-hill.surge.sh/

-You will need some ERC-721
+You will need some ERC-721 in your account to test this.

 ## Running the project locally
 ### Prerequisites